Alex171823/fina_proj/README.md

 - Admin page in warehouse project.

 ## ATTENTION
 By default all apps run in `DEBUG` mode.
+To run project in `DEBUG=FALSE` mode, change settings in manage.py and wsgi.py to `production_settings`.